 State Certification Exam Directory

 The following state certification exam directory lists the exams currently required by each state.
-Some states may have other pathways to teaching, and some states with their own subject-specific exams may also allow future teachers to take Praxis Subject Assessment exams instead.
+Some states may have other pathways to teaching, and some states with their own subject-specific exams may also allow future teachers to take the exam for Praxis Subject Assessment instead.
 Please check the websites below for information on current exam policy.

 Alabama, Arkansas, Delaware, Alaska, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Indiana (beginning August 2021), Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Virginia, West Virginia, Wisconsin, Wyoming

 One of the most important factors in success on standardized tests is thorough preparation.
 Future teachers should first determine their state's teacher certification requirements, the format of their test's questions, the general content of the exam, testing time limits, and testing center practices.
 Once test takers are familiar with the expectations of the exam, they can develop a targeted study plan.
 Taking a teacher certification practice test can help test takers identify areas of focus for their studies.
 Short study sessions focused on areas that need the most attention can quickly increase testing performance.